Skip to content

 Reserved keys

-The following keys cannot be used in custom claims (they're used by the JWT structure):
+The following keys cannot be used in custom claims:

 sub, exp, iat, jti, type, roles, extra, family_id